Ad Standards guidelines for influencers 2018

 - What resources are available?

-For further information check out the AANA’s Industry Practice Note, which includes example scenarios to help you determine whether your posts could be considered as advertising.
+For further information check out the AANA’s Code of Ethics Practice Note, which includes example scenarios to help you determine whether your posts could be considered as advertising.

 Information regarding the additional requirement for alcohol advertising are available in the ABAC Best Practice Guidelines.